lucidopus/ai-co-scientist/docs/IMPLEMENTATION_SUMMARY.md

 2. "What novel approaches could accelerate the development of sustainable energy storage solutions?"
 3. "How might AI be used to advance climate change research and mitigation strategies?"

+### Auto-Generated Query Examples
+The `/sample` endpoint generates diverse queries across scientific domains:

+**Biomedical**: "How can we develop targeted therapies for rare genetic disorders using CRISPR-based approaches?
+Focus on methods that can be tested in vitro and validated in animal models."

+**Materials Science**: "What novel composite materials could improve energy storage efficiency in electric vehicles?
+Focus on low-cost, scalable solutions."

+**Environmental**: "How can we design bio-inspired filtration systems for microplastic removal from water sources?
+Focus on systems that can be deployed in municipal water treatment facilities."

+**AI/ML**: "Can we develop interpretable machine learning models for predicting protein folding intermediates?
+Focus on models that can be validated against experimental data."

+**Energy**: "What innovative approaches could enable scalable fusion energy production using alternative confinement methods?
+Focus on approaches that can be tested in laboratory settings."

 ## Workflow Details

 ### Processing Pipeline